-As organizations evolve their data architecture to solve for emerging use cases, they’re finding this process to be overwhelming.
+As organizations evolve to modern data architecture to solve for emerging use cases, they’re finding this process to be overwhelming.
 Many of their challenges can be attributed to a lack of transparent data access, antiquated toolsets that do not present clear lineage of the data or a lack of big data skills.

 There are three key components that companies can address to help overcome these challenges.